fmkeir/managym/readme.md

 #### Extensions Delivered

-#### Possible Extensions
+- [x] Classes could have a maximum capacity, and users can only be added while there is space remaining.

-- Classes could have a maximum capacity, and users can only be added while there is space remaining.
+- [x] The gym could be able to give its members standard or off-peak membership.
+This membership should control a users access to sessions.
-- The gym could be able to give its members Premium or Standard membership.
-Standard members can only be signed up for classes during off-peak hours.
+- [x] When a booking cannot be created, the user should receive an appropriate error message.